collective/collective.upload/README.rst

 Select as many files as you want to upload using by the 'Add files…' button or the drag and drop feature (you can even do the later among diferent browser windows).
-A preview of all images will be shown.
 You can set the title, description and rights for any file or image in advance.
+If images have Exif metadata it will be used to pre-populate description and rights.
+A preview of all images, audios and videos will be shown.
 Start the upload individually or in a batch by pressing the 'Start' button.
 You will see a bar indicating the progress of the upload.
 You can cancel the upload at any time and you can also delete any file or image already uploaded into the site.